This Registry-Registrar Agreement (this "Agreement") is between

 domain name registration.

-a registrar accredited by ICANN for the .pro TLD that has entered into,
+registrar accredited by ICANN for the .pro TLD that has entered into, and

-Registered Name Holder wants to change its registrar for an existing Registered
+Name Holder wants to change its registrar for an existing Registered Name,

-authority to legally bind the Registered Name Holder (as reflected in
+apparent authority to legally bind the Registered Name Holder (as

-changed simultaneously with a transfer of a Registered Name from one
+being changed simultaneously with a transfer of a Registered Name from

 appropriate authorization for the transfer.
 Such authorization shall